Perturbative solution of the Einstein Constraints with Spin and Momentum Far Away From a Binary Source in the Bowen-York formalism: Approximate solution of the Hamiltonian constraint for a binary black hole

 \section{Approximate solution of the Hamiltonian constraint for a binary black hole}

-To proceed, we expand (\ref{BYkare}) up to and including ${\mathcal{O}}(p_i^2, j_i^2,c_i/r)$ which amounts to a slow moving, slow rotating binary and we are looking at regions away from the system as $c_1+c_2$ is the separation of black holes.
+In order to solve (\ref{elliptic0}) with (\ref{BYkare}) on the right-hand side, we expand (\ref{BYkare}) up to and including ${\mathcal{O}}(p_i^2, j_i^2,c_i/r)$ which amounts to a slow moving, slow rotating binary and we are looking at regions away from the system as $c_1+c_2$ is the separation of black holes.
 After a slightly lengthy computation, the Hamiltonian constraint (\ref{elliptic0}) at this order becomes

-An approximate solution of the Hamiltonian constraint for a boosted slowly rotating gravitating system was given in \cite{Altas_Tekin_single}; and was elaborated in more detail in \cite{Altas_Tekin_review}.
+Let us note that various sub-cases of this equation was studied before in the literature.
+An approximate solution of the Hamiltonian constraint for a {\it single}boosted slowly rotating gravitating system was given in \cite{Altas_Tekin_single}; and was elaborated in more detail in \cite{Altas_Tekin_review}.
 In \cite{Gleiser} a single slowly spinning black hole without linear momentum was solved in the leading order; and in \cite{Dennison-Baumgarte} a slowly moving black hole without spin was studied.
+So the case we study here generalizes these previous works.

-To be able to solve (\ref{hamiltoian constraint}) even in perturbation theory, one needs to make judicious choices otherwise the partial differential equations do not decouple.
-The form of right-hand side of (\ref{hamiltoian constraint}) suggests a solution of the form
+To be able to solve (\ref{hamiltoian constraint}) even in perturbation theory, one needs to make some judicious choices, otherwise the partial differential equations do not decouple.
+The form of the right-hand side of (\ref{hamiltoian constraint}) suggests a solution of the form

 where all the functions on the right-hand side depend on all the coordinates $(r,\theta,\phi)$.
-At the zeroth order the right-hand side vanishes, and the equation to be solved is the usual flat space Laplace equation
+At the zeroth order, the right-hand side vanishes, and the equation to be solved is the usual flat space Laplace equation

 which together with the boundary conditions \cite{Dennison-Baumgarte} at spatial infinity on $\Sigma$

 and near the origin, has a unique solution

 where $\psi^{(0)}$ might have a singularity at the origin.
 In fact, the zeroth order solution satisfying these boundary conditions reads